 On Highway 61: Music, Race, and the Evolution of Cultural Freedom

 Joan Morgan is an author and cultural critic who coined the phrase “hip-hop feminism”.
 Morgan has been a widely sought-after lecturer and commentator on hip-hop and feminism.
 An award-winning journalist, a provocative cultural critic, she began her professional writing career freelancing for The Village Voice and has been published by Vibe, Interview, Ms., More, Spin, and numerous others.
-Formerly the executive editor of Essence, she’s taught hip-hop.
-She’s currently a PhD candidate in American Studies at New York University and is based in New York City.
+Formerly the executive editor of Essence, she’s currently a PhD candidate in American Studies at New York University and is based in New York City.
+Morgan is at work on a book about Lauryn Hill’s iconic album, The Miseducation of Lauryn Hill, forthcoming from Atria Books.

 Robert K. Oermann is an award-winning multimedia music journalist.
 He writes weekly columns for Music Row magazine and has been published in more than 100 other periodicals including Entertainment Weekly, Esquire, Billboard, The Hollywood Reporter, TV Guide, The Tennessean and USA Today.
 Oermann is also a TV and radio script writer/director for dozens of national productions.
 His honors and awards include the ASCAP-Deems Taylor Award, the Media Achievement Award from the Country Music Association, Country Music People’s International Media Award, Goldmine’s Best Historical Writer, and SESAC’s Journalistic Achievement Award.
 He has authored eight books and penned liner notes for more than 100 albums and boxed-sets.
 Oermann has lectured on popular music, journalism and country music at many colleges and universities, and lives in Nashville with his wife and co-author Mary A. Bufwack.